-Kolymvari is a great destination not only for tourists but for travelers as well.
-For people who seek to experience, taste, feel and see more.
+Kolymvari is an ideal location for those who seek to experience, taste, feel and see more.
 From Kolymvari you have two main stations, Kasteli and Chania.
-From Kasteli you can travel all over the west side of the island and explore Crete’s amazing and exotic beaches.
-From Chania you can travel to the north part of the island with its green signature and to the south part of it, which is more rocky and wild but still beautiful.
-Because we understand how challenging it can be to move from one place to the other in a foreign country without guidance, we designed a unique traveler’s “map” for you so that you can enjoy more and create the best summer story to tell!
+From Kasteli, you can travel all over the west side of the island and explore Crete’s famous exotic beaches.
+From Chania, you can travel to the north part of the island with its green signature as well as to the south part of it, which scenery is wilder but still beautiful.
+Since we understand how challenging it can be, to move from one place to the other in a foreign country without guidance, we designed a unique traveler’s “map” for you, so that you can enjoy more and create the best summer story to tell!

 Ravdoucha is a quiet and unique beach.
 You will be amazed by the nature there, the lush cleaves and the pebbles which “dress” this beach.